wethod/learning-center-source/content/glossary/index.md

 ### Expected Value

-This value indicates the estimated value of a project, weighted on its probability.
+This value indicates the estimated value of a project, weighed on its probability.

 ### Job Order

-It's a code which identifies a project inside a company, may be not unique.
+It's a code which identifies a project inside a company, which may not be unique.

 ### Production Value